You may enter information in more than one field.

 Reserachers working on RESILIENCE (alphabetical order)

-Petra AUTIO Postdoctoral Fellow, Social and Cultural Anthropology (Department of Social Research) at University of Helsinki, Finland Administrative areas: Kiribati, Guam, Palau Places: Micronesia Keywords: Social Organization, Dance, Custom, Kinship, Narratives, Social Differentiation, Language Ideology, Migration, Resilience, Colonial Discourse
+Petra Maria AUTIO Postdoctoral Fellow, Social and cultural anthropology at University of Helsinki, Finland Administrative areas: Kiribati, Guam, Palau, New Zealand Places: Micronesia Keywords: Social Organization, Dance, Custom, Kinship, Narratives, Social Differentiation, Language Ideology, Migration, Resilience, Colonial Discourse

 Sophie CAILLON Research Fellow, UMR 5175 CEFE Centre d'Ecologie Fonctionnelle et Evolutive at CNRS - Centre National pour la Recherche Scientifique, France Administrative areas: Vanuatu, Torba (Vanuatu) Places: Melanesia, Vanua Lava, Mota Lava Keywords: Agriculture, Environment, Land Management, Natural Resources, Seed Circulation, Agrobiodiversity, Local/Folk Classification, Local Nomenclature, Social Network Analysis, Coconut

-Laurent DOUSSET Professor, CREDO - Centre de Recherche et de Documentation sur l'Océanie at EHESS - Ecole des Hautes Etudes en Sciences Sociales, France Administrative areas: Australia, Vanuatu, Western Australia (Australia), Malampa (Vanuatu), Northern Territory (Australia) Places: Australia (area), Melanesia, Australia (country), Western Australia, Vanuatu, Malakula, Efate, Western Desert Keywords: Uncertainty, Social Organization, Land Management, Ritual, Social Change, First Contacts, Environment, Digital Resources, Indigenous Politics, Personhood
+Laurent DOUSSET Independent researcher, also part-time lecturer at University of Lucerne, Switzerland Administrative areas: Australia, Vanuatu, Western Australia (Australia), Malampa (Vanuatu), Northern Territory (Australia) Places: Australia (area), Melanesia, Australia (country), Western Australia, Vanuatu, Malakula, Efate, Western Desert Keywords: Uncertainty, Social Organization, Land Management, Social Change, First Contacts, Environment, Digital Resources, Indigenous Politics, Personhood, Sorcery

 Michelle DYER Postdoctoral Fellow, Stockholm Resilience Centre at Stockholm University, Sweden Administrative areas: Solomon Islands Places: Melanesia Keywords: Anthropology, Applied Anthropology, Environmental Anthropology, Feminism, Gender, Indigenous Epistemology, Land Tenure, Natural Resource Exploitation, Political Ecology, Resilience